Distribution Families#

 • z_dim (int) – Output embedding dimension.
 Defaults to 128.

-• num_outputs (int) – Scaling factor for input size.
+• num_outputs (int) – Number of horizon steps (scaling factor for input size).
 Defaults to 48.

 forward(taus)#